-Surf Life Saving Northern Region The Year in Review: July 2022- June 2023
+Surf Life Saving Northern Region

 SLSNR's primary mission is to ensure the safety of beachgoers in our communities by providing essential lifesaving services, beach education, coastal aquatic rescue and sport and recreation outcomes.
-Within the Auckland region, which comprises ten out of our 18 surf lifesaving clubs, accounting for 70% of our Northern Region's efforts and a substantial portion of our national contributions, we deploy a dedicated team of over 1,500 lifeguards who patrol 214 different beach locations in Auckland, serving hundreds of thousands of beachgoers annually.
+Within the Auckland region, which comprises 10 out of our 18 surf lifesaving clubs, accounting for 70% of our Northern Region's efforts and a substantial portion of our national contributions, we deploy a dedicated team of over 1,500 lifeguards who patrol 214 different beach locations in Auckland, serving hundreds of thousands of beachgoers annually.

-Currently, SLSNR is strategically focused on a critical phase involving the consolidation of Northern Region support services with Surf Life Saving New Zealand (SLSNZ), a top organisational priority for the next 18 months.
-We also maintain our commitment to fostering national strategies that rely on volunteer support, creating meaningful opportunities for our diverse range of volunteers, who are vital to delivering surf lifesaving services.
+Currently, SLSNR is strategically focused on a critical phase, involving the consolidation of Northern Region support services with Surf Life Saving New Zealand (SLSNZ), a top organizational priority for the next 18 months.
+We also maintain our commitment to fostering national strategies that rely on volunteer support, creating meaningful opportunities for our diverse range of volunteers, who are vital to delivering surf life saving services.

 While the long-shadow of COVID-19 is now in the rear-vision mirror, our organisation and members were again required to reassess our operations mid-season as a result of the summer's significant weather events.
-While our organisation led an excellent result saving hundreds of lives in these weather events, our clubs and facilities have been severely impacted, across all of Auckland with a host of impairments recognised in this year's financial statements.
+While our organisation led an excellent result saving hundred of lives in these weather events, our clubs and facilities have been severely impacted, across all of Auckland with a host of impairments recognised in this year's financial statements.